 What is partial-birth abortion?

 This is a political, not a medical, term for abortions involving a technique (intact dilation and extraction) in which the fetus is temporarily outside the woman before the pregnancy is terminated.
 After striking down a state “partial-birth abortion ban” for its failure to provide an exception for the health of a woman, in 2007 the Supreme Court upheld a similar federal ban in a surprise 5-4 decision, Gonzalez v.
 Carhart.
 The Court held that the ban did not constitute an “undue burden,” as alternative abortion methods were still available, and cited a congressional “finding” that the procedure was never medically necessary.
 (This contradicted the medical community’s consensus, and did away with the traditional deference to the judgement of a woman’s physician).
-The opinion, written by Justice Kennedy, reinforced his posture as the unpredictable SCOTUS swing vote on abortion issues.

 What is late-term abortion?

-The anti-abortion movement has long sought to undermine support for abortion rights generally by focusing on and demonizing late-term abortions — though, as noted above, less than one percent of abortions occur after fetal viability, and these cases typically involve threats to the health of the woman or severe fetal abnormalities.
+The anti-abortion movement has long sought to undermine support for abortion rights generally by focusing on and demonizing late-term abortions — though, as noted above, less than one percent of abortions occur after fetal viability, and these cases typically involve threats to the health of the mother or severe fetal abnormalities.